esborisova/SciVQA/README.md

 # <img src="SciVQA_logo.gif" alt="drawing" width="300"/>
 **Scientific Visual Question Answering (SciVQA)** shared task was orginised as part of the [Scholarly Document Processing workshop (SDP)](https://sdproc.org/2025/) at ALC 2025.
 In this challenge, participants developed multimodal QA systems using images of scientific figures, their captions, associated natural language QA pairs, and optionally additional metadata.
+The competition was hosted on the [Codabench platform](https://www.codabench.org/competitions/5904/).

 This repository stores the code used for constructing the SciVQA dataset and developing the competition baseline.

 # Data